mixxxdj/manual/source/chapters/user_interface.rst

 **Waveform overview**

+  ..versionadded:: 2.1.0
+    Darken played part of track in decks and samplers

   The smaller, zoomed-out version of the waveform shows the various markers within the track as well as the waveform envelope of the entire track.
 This is useful because they allow DJs to see breakdowns far in advance.
+As visual aid, the part of the track that has already been played is darkened.

   Clicking somewhere on the waveform allows you to jump to an arbitrary position in the track.
 Like with the Waveform summary, you can select from different types of displays for the overview in :menuselection:`Preferences --> Interface --> Waveforms --> Overview type`.

 **Vinyl Widget**
   The line on the vinyl widget rotates if the track moves.
 It is similar to the